numtel/meteor-mysql-server/README.md

 A settings file must be created with the extension of `.mysql.json` in your application.
 A file name like `myapp.mysql.json` is valid.

+If a `datadir` setting is not specified, the MySQL data will default to your application's `private/mysqldb` directory.
+The directory will be created if it does not exist.

+When specifying a `datadir` setting, the path is relative to your application root.

+The binary log directory will be set as `binlog` child to the `datadir`.
+This directory may be excluded from your source code repository or cleared to free space.
+It is not necessary to manually specify the `log_bin` setting.

 See [`test.mysql.json`](test.mysql.json) for an example.
 Settings are used to build the `my.cnf` file.
 Specifying a port is recommended.

 Default settings provide the binary log in row mode, requiring no extra configuration to use the [`numtel:mysql` package](https://github.com/numtel/meteor-mysql).
 To view the default settings, see [`index.js` in the underlying NPM package](https://github.com/numtel/mysql-server-5.6-linux-x64/blob/master/index.js).